KCErb/lucky-hasura-docker/README.md

 ### script/test

-This script spins up test copies of hasura and lucky in different containers and on different ports than `script/up` and then drops you into a Bash session in the `foo_bar_lucky_test` container.
+This script can run in two modes.
+If you pass an argument, it runs in production mode for testing production images locally.
+I'll describe that more in the production section below.
+With no argument it spins up test copies of hasura and lucky in different containers and on different ports than `script/up` and then drops you into a Bash session in the `foo_bar_lucky_test` container.
 From there you can run `crystal spec` or just generally play around.
 It'll stay synced with your dev containers via docker-sync.
 Once you are done, you can just exit the shell session and the test script will clean up afterwards (remove the containers and related volumes).
 If you'd rather spin up, run tests, and tear down automatically (as we do in CI) just pass the `-t` flag.

 It is important that you use this script (or something similar to it) to run tests since we are sharing a hard-coded `DATABASE_URL` between Lucky and Hasura.
 Your tests will run on whatever database that URL is set to and since tests truncate the database, you could end up truncating your development database at an inopportune time.
 This script also has the advantage of setting things up properly so that Hasura is available for API calls in the test suite.